 Palo Verde Outfall Drain and Palo Verde Lagoon DDT and Toxaphene

 Palo Verde Outfall Drain and Palo Verde Lagoon are listed on the 303(d) list as impaired by the pesticides dichlorodiphenyltrichloroethane (“DDT”) and toxaphene because concentrations of these pollutants in those waterbodies do not attain water quality standards.
-In lieu of developing a TMDL, the Colorado River Basin Water Board adopted Order R7-2019-0030, General Waste Discharge Requirements for Discharges of Waste from Irrigated Agricultural Lands for Dischargers that are Members of a Coalition Group in the Palo Verde Valley and Palo Verde Mesa, on May 15, 2019.
+In lieu of developing a TMDL, the Colorado River Basin Regional Water Board adopted Order R7-2019-0030, General Waste Discharge Requirements for Discharges of Waste from Irrigated Agricultural Lands for Dischargers that are Members of a Coalition Group in the Palo Verde Valley and Palo Verde Mesa, on May 15, 2019.
 The General WDRs incorporate impairment control requirements for DDT and toxaphene and serves as a TMDL alternative, the rationale for which is explained in Attachment B of the General WDRs.
 Attachment B is known as the Palo Verde Outfall Drain and Lagoon DDT and Toxaphene Impairment Control Plan.
 The General WDRs are reasonably expected to result in attainment of DDT and toxaphene water quality standards by 2036.
 If DDT and toxaphene were the only pollutants impairing Palo Verde Outfall Drain and Palo Verde Lagoon, the waterbodies would be placed into Integrated Report Condition Category 4b.
 However, because the waterbodies are also impaired by other pollutants and a TMDL or other action to address those impairments is not currently in place, the Palo Verde Outfall Drain and Palo Verde Lagoon waterbodies were placed in Integrated Report Condition Category 5 for the 2020-2022 Integrated Report.
 The specific waterbody-pollutant combinations were identified in CalWQA with the TMDL requirement status of 5C, indicating the waterbody-pollutant combinations are being addressed by actions other than a TMDL.
 Additional information can be found in the following decisions:

 Palo Verde Outfall and Lagoon: DDT (Decision ID 127938)